 No. The act of dropping the puck has no bearing on whether a player has committed a face-off violation.
-Rule 76.6 front of the net.
+Rule 76.6

+The Referee signals a delayed penalty for roughing to team A in their defending zone as a team A and team B player battle in front of the net.
 The play then enters the neutral zone when the whistle is blown.
 Now all players converge back into team A's defending zone behind the net and a scrum ensues.
 The only other penalties called are coincidental roughing minors to both A and B. Where is the face-off?